 Stale Data Raises the Stakes: Compliance Is Your Best Protection

 However, the quality of the information can vary greatly from file to file.
-Most importantly, some information may be outdated, incomplete, obsolete and/or not reportable.
-Different vendors use different processes to ensure that information is accurate, reportable, complete and up to date.
+Most importantly, some information may be outdated, incomplete, obsolete, and/or not reportable.
+Different vendors use different processes to ensure that information is comprehensive, reportable, complete, and up to date.
 These differences in process can have a material and significant impact on the employer.

 Complying with Section 613 of the FCRA

 Section 613 of the FCRA states that when a CRA compiles and reports adverse public record information on consumers for employment purposes, it must either (1) notify the consumer that the data is being reported, with the name and address of the employer who is receiving it, or (2) have “strict procedures” in place to ensure that the information reported is complete and up to date.
 It further provides that “items of public record relating to arrests, indictments, convictions, suits, tax liens, and outstanding judgments shall be considered up to date if the current public record status of the item at the time of the report is reported.”